Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 General concept of antihistamines

 When the human body comes into contact with an irritant, specific substances are produced, among which histamine exhibits increased activity.
 In a healthy person, it is located in mast cells and remains inactive.
-Under the influence of an allergen, histamine enters an active phase and provokes allergy symptoms.
+Under the influence of an allergen, histamine enters the active phase and provokes allergy symptoms.

 Review of new generation antihistamines